real-farshad/wallpapers-web-application/README.md

 # Wallpapers Web Application

-A full-stack wallpaper web application with user authentication and advanced search capabilities.
-Features multi-page navigation and comprehensive testing.
+[Live Demo](https://wallpapers-1fug.onrender.com) • A full-stack web application that's a collection of some of my favorite desktop wallpapers.
+Users can easily lookup wallpapers in full screen and download, like and save them and even leave comments on their favorite wallpaper’s page.

 ## Key Features

 - User authentication (Local + Google OAuth)
+- Like, save, download and comment on wallpaper
+- State mangaement with react context api
 - Multi-page navigation with React Router
 - Wallpaper search and filtering system
-- User collections/favorites
+- Wallpaper Collections
+- Clean architecture in backend
 - Session management
-- Backend unit & integration testing
+- Backend unit & integration testing(Test Driven Development)
-- Responsive image gallery
+- Responsive mobile friendly design
+- MongoDB aggrigation pipeline
+- CRUD operations in the backend

 ## Technologies